camilogo1200/spring-training/example9/README.md

 Note:

-- the parameter should be a object type, that Spring has a reference for a method to create, using the @Bean annotation.
+- the parameter should be an object type, that Spring has a reference for a method to create, using the @Bean annotation.

 ````java
  public Vehicle vehicle() {